Adria-F/Tesseract-Engine/README.md

 * F to focus the camera around the geometry.
 * SHIFT + Movement to duplicate the movement speed.
 * CTRL + Movement to reducethe movement speed.
+* N to recalculate QuadTree
+* M to erase QuadTree

+## Extra instructions

-* Drag and drop of .FBX/.fbx/.png/.dds
+* Drag and drop of .FBX/.fbx/.png/.dds to import into assets
+* Double click assets on Assets panel to add them to the scene
+* Right click on an item of asset panel or game object in hierarchy to delete
+* Drag an item from assets panel into a folder to move item
+* Drag an item from assets panel into the link at the top of the panel to move to the previous folder
+* Drag game objects through hierarchy to change parents
+* Select a game object to see its components on inspector
+* In inspector you can click the '+' symbol at the end of each component tab to see more options
+* In inspector you can add empty components of type "mesh" or "texture"
+* Click the sphere next to the gray box to change the assigned asset to each component

 ## Innovation:

-We are using a frame buffer to draw all the scene on a gl texture, which we then draw into an ImGui window.
+* We are using a frame buffer to draw all the scene on a gl texture, which we then draw into an ImGui window.
 This texture, accepts windows resizing without deforming.

+* We dessigned our own File System using PHYSFS.

+* We dessigned a JSON_manager to easily work with JSON files using rapidjson library.

+* We have a panel Assets that show everything in Assets folder (except .meta files) were you can move or remove any asset and add/remove folders.

+* Can freely change the color that a mesh is using from the panel inspector.

+* Can change the resource assigned to a component from a list of all the resources of that type.

+* We have a panel file dialog that allows to open a directory and navigate through its folders, (you can define an exclusive extension to search or ignore).

 ## Libraries